JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 tl_exn [];; (* Raises an `invalid_arg` exception if the list had no tail *)
 ```

-* An alternative to avoid the exception effect is to return `Ok/Error`:
+* Note that an alternative to avoid the exception effect is to return `Ok/Error`:

 ```ocaml
 let tl l =